gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 You can download the sound pressure level extension [here](https://gldias.github.io/extensions/SoundPressureLevel/SoundPressureLevel.aix).

 ## Description
-This extension measures the sound pressure level and returns the data to your phone to be displayed however you would like.
-This data is shown in decibels, which is the standard unit used to measure the intensity of a sound.
+This extension measures the sound pressure level and returns the data in decibels.
-There are currently three different measurements reported, which include unweighted decibels (dB), [A-Weighted decibels (dBA)](https://en.wikipedia.org/wiki/A-weighting), and [C-Weighted decibels (dBC)](https://en.wikipedia.org/wiki/A-weighting#C).
+There are three different measurements reported, unweighted decibels (dB), [A-Weighted decibels (dBA)](https://en.wikipedia.org/wiki/A-weighting), and [C-Weighted decibels (dBC)](https://en.wikipedia.org/wiki/A-weighting#C).
-With this data you can build applications that measure and display sound around the device, or even to use sound as a way to control some other component of the application!
+With this data you can build applications that measure and display sound around the device, or even to use the sound level as a way to control some other component of the application!

 Notes:

 There are some accuracy issues across devices.
-Different devices will have different microphones with different sensitivity levels.
+Different devices will have different microphones with different sensitivity levels, causing measurements to vary from device to device.
-This means different devices will hear sounds a little differently, causing measurements to differ.

 This extension requires permission to record audio in order to be able listen to the noise of the surrounding environment.
-This permission can be granted while running or before starting the application that includes the extension.
+This permission can be granted while running or before starting the application.
 To ask for permission while running, include an `AskForPermission` block from the screen component, and request the "RECORD_AUDIO" permission by passing that text to the `permissionName` parameter.

 ## Properties
 ![Is Sound Pressure Available Block](SPLBlocksImages/splAvailable.JPG)